 No trip to the sushi bar would be complete without an oversize serving of pickled ginger, but this unique spice is good for much more than just enhancing a spicy tuna roll.
 Ginger is actually chock-full of health benefits that can aid in everything from blood sugar management to osteoarthritis.
 But if the strong flavor of fresh ginger is a bit much for you, there are plenty of other ways to enjoy and reap its benefits.
 There’s ground ginger, ginger extract, ginger-root supplements, and even ginger tea.

 No matter how you enjoy ginger, it’s a great spice to have on hand.
-It also works amazingly well in countless recipes.
+It also works amazingly well in countless recipe, like this easy, healthy weeknight dinner.
 Here, we’ve broken down just a few of the known health benefits.
 Keep in mind that ginger has been shown to interact with certain drugs like warfarin and nifedipine, so if you’re on any prescription medications, it’s a good idea to check with your doctor before adding ginger to your diet.

 1. Reduces Blood Sugar